daosgava/github-issues-search/README.md

 # Github issues search

-This exercise for requesting issues from the github Facebook/react repo using the GitHub GraphQL API V4
+This is an exercise for requesting issues from the github Facebook/react repo using the GitHub GraphQL API V4 by typing a keyword in the seach input.

 ## Running the App